infinum/frontend-handbook/Assets.md

 If the image is using complex colors gradients/multiple colors/... it probably belongs to this category.

 > Before adding it, you can check if this image could be smaller in size using `png` or `jpg` image format.
-If this is the case, use that instead of `SVG`.
+If this is the case, use that one instead of `SVG`.
+If you opt in for this, be careful if this icon will be used in large formats, `png` and `jpg` could strech and result as a pixelated image.

 Example in code: